serg-the-engineer/geo-garry/README.md

 Cause of rounding math rules, averagely we lose only half of delta distance at worst.

 GPS trackers by itself provide accurasy about 5 meter, plus geocoded building often larger than accurasy at times

+### Service providers
+For the most use cases GoogleGeocoder is waht you need, but there are openStreetMapsGeocoder for unhappiest failed cases, like Crimea.
+OpenStrretMapsGeocoder is wrapper around raw requests, and not support caching at the moment

 ### - Examples
 Cache storage should implement geo_garry.cache.StorageInterface.
 F.e. redis.StrictRedis.